UFTHaq/Incognito/README.md

 ### Known Issues / Bugs:
 - <b>Window startup issue:</b> The window startup is broken when using 2 monitors in extended mode, at least in my setup (laptop ryzen5 Win11 and second monitor).
 This could be a compatibility issue with Raylib, Windows, or AMD drivers.
   - <b>Workaround:</b> Quick fix is by changing extended mode monitor to (PC screen or Second screen only), open This App, and then its okay to cameback to Extended mode.
 - <b>Image conversion limitation:</b> The app has a limitation of converting only one image to audio per session.
 To convert another image, you will need to exit and restart the app.
-I am unable to determine what cause this issue :( .
+I am unable to determine what cause this issue.

 <br></br>